johnhelmuth/in-dire-straits-content/tatterpedia/1.faces/index.md

 and the occasional glint of silver metal can be seen as it is mostly covered by his fur.

+### Corvin Dituri

+Shopkeeper on Zerzi Station, used as Dohpaz Vito’s on-station proxy for communications with the Dire Straits crew.

+### Bar Eewit

+Editor of the Zerzi City Channeler, the most respected news outlet in Zerzi City.
+Bar is well known as a stubborn person who aggressively defends the rights of the press.

 ### Pirate Queen Ramekin Finch

 No one knows if this person actually exists, but if she does, she is the